Inquisitive bisimulation: Inquisitive modal logic

 \bD[information states]~\\ An \emph{information state} over a set of worlds $W$ is a subset $s\subseteq W$. \eD

+The empty set represents a state of inconsistent information, which is not compatible with any world.
+We refer to it as the \emph{inconsistent state}.

 Rather than specifying when a sentence is \emph{true} at a world $w$, inquisitive semantics specifies when a sentence is \emph{supported} by an information state $s$: intuitively, for a statement $\alpha$ this means that the information available in $s$ implies that $\alpha$ is true; for a question~$\mu$, it means that the information available in $s$ settles~$\mu$.
 If $t$ and $s$ are information states and $t\subseteq s$, this means that $t$ holds at least as much information as $s$: we say that $t$ is an \emph{extension} of~$s$.
 If $t$ is an extension of $s$, everything that is supported at $s$ will also be supported at $t$.
-This is a key feature of inquisitive semantics, and it leads naturally to the notion of an \emph{inquisitive state} (see \cite{Ciardelli:13compass,Roelofsen:13,CiardelliRoelofsen:15idel}).
+This is a key feature of inquisitive semantics, and it leads naturally to the notion of an \emph{inquisitive state}.